Top of page

 • Meals and other Incidentals, eg phone/internet charges, laundry, visas, vaccinations

-Quotes for domestic and simple point-to-point international travel can be obtained directly through the FCM Travel Hub - Online Booking Tool (Savi).
+Quotes for domestic and simple point-to-point international travel can be obtained directly through the FCM Travel Platform - Online Booking Tool (Savi).

 For complex international travel quotes please contact a FCM consultant via ecu@fcmtravel.com.au.

-For general travel advice including how to minimise your telephone and internet costs whilst travelling click here.
+For general travel tips, including reducing phone and internet costs click here.

-Staff planning student Learning Abroad programs should review the Outbound Learning Abroad Governance Guidelines and seek advice from the International Office prior to making arrangements.
+Staff planning student programs should review the School Led Learning Abroad Guidelines and refer to the Study Tours, Clinical Placements and Practicums Sharepoint before making arrangements.

 University Credit Cards